 The Ichimoku Cloud is made up of five lines:

 - Tenkan-sen (Conversion Line): This line is found by looking at the highest and lowest prices over the last nine periods and finding the middle point.
-The Tenken-sen line is shown in red in the EURUSD 4-hour chart above, which features the Ichimoku Cloud indicator.
+The Tenken-sen line is red in the EURUSD 4-hour chart above, which features the Ichimoku Cloud indicator.

 - Kijun-sen (Base Line): This line resembles the Tenkan-sen but looks at the last 26 periods instead.
 If you are curious about which line in Kijun-sen in the chart above is depicted in blue,